ray-project/ray/doc/source/async_api.rst

 Because `ray.experimental.async_api.wait` supports futures and coroutines as its input, it could happen that a passing in future/coroutine fails to return an ObjectID before timeout.
-In this case, we will return `None`:
+In this case, we will return the pending inputs:

 .. code-block:: python